 Our vision for the Special Fund was to partner with other philanthropic organisations and government to effect sustainable change.
 Through our collective endeavours we aspired to make our communities stronger, more connected, happier and prosperous.

-In deciding the categories to fund, Rātā Foundation looked at where the greatest needs lay, and how it might help restore the fabric of the communities we serve.
+In deciding the categories to fund, Rātā Foundation examined where the greatest need was, and how it might help restore the fabric of the communities we serve.
 After consulting widely throughout its funding regions, the following special funds were opened.

 Click here to find out about the Lessons Learnt from our

 In partnership with the Social Housing Unit, a government agency set up to provide social and affordable housing, Rātā Foundation worked with existing organisations already doing valuable work in this area.

 Visit Lessons Learnt to find out more about this project.

 The partnership between Ngai Tahu and Rātā Foundation is about delivering inter-generational outcomes.
 In the eastern suburbs particularly, Ngai Tahu identified an opportunity for projects which will uplift and strengthen the community and bring about greater stability for whanau who have had their resources depleted.

 This was a Contestable Fund set-up to support cultural, social, scientific, environmental and economic activity in the community; with a view to assisting organisations within Canterbury working on projects which will make a true difference to a community or communities in our areas.